avency/Avency.Neos.CookieBot/README.md

 ## Authors & Sponsors

-Benjamin Kentsch - benjamin.kentsch@avency.de
+Benjamin Kentsch - benjamin.kentsch@avency.de<br />
-Michael Gerdemann - michael.gerdemann@avency.de
+Michael Gerdemann - michael.gerdemann@avency.de<br />
+Enes Erk - enes.erk@avency.de

 The development and the public-releases of this package is generously sponsored by our employer https://www.avency.de.